It can take time to adjust to life after a diagnosis of lymphoma, but there is support available.

-Live vaccines, such as the shingles vaccine, are made using living viruses or bacteria.
+Live vaccines are made using living viruses or bacteria.
 They could lead to a serious infection in people who have lymphoma or have recently been treated for lymphoma.
 Check with your doctor or specialist nurse before having any live vaccines.

 Repeats of vaccinations